Skip to main content

 New mechanisms and materials for odd-frequency superconductivity

 Odd-frequency superconductivity is a very unique superconducting state that is odd in time or, equivalently, frequency, which is opposite to the ordinary behavior of superconductivity.
 It has been realized to be the absolute key to understand the surprising physics of superconductor-ferromagnet (SF) structures and has also enabled the whole emerging field of superconducting spintronics.
-This project will discover and explore entirely new mechanisms and materials for odd-frequency superconductivity, to both generate a much deeper understanding of superconductivity and open for entirely new functionalities.
-Importantly, it will generalize and apply my initial discoveries of two new odd-frequency mechanisms, present in bulk multiband superconductors and in hybrid structures between topological insulators and conventional superconductors, respectively.
+This project discovers and explores entirely new mechanisms and materials for odd-frequency superconductivity, to both generate a much deeper understanding of superconductivity and open for entirely new functionalities.
+Importantly, it generalizes and applies my initial discoveries of two new odd-frequency mechanisms, present in bulk multiband superconductors and in hybrid structures between topological insulators and conventional superconductors, respectively.
 In both cases odd-frequency superconductivity is generated without any need for ferromagnets or interfaces, completely different from the situation in SF structures.
-The result will be a significant expansion of the concept and importance of odd-frequency superconductivity to a very wide class of materials, ranging from multiband, bilayer, and nanoscale superconductors to topological superconductors.
-The project will also establish the connection between topology and odd-frequency pairing, which needs to be addressed in order to understand topological superconductors, as well as incorporate new materials and functionality into traditional SF structures.
-To achieve these goals the project will develop a novel methodological framework for large-scale and fully quantum mechanical studies with atomic level resolution, solving self-consistently for the superconducting state and incorporating quantum transport calculations.
+The result provides a significant expansion of the concept and importance of odd-frequency superconductivity to a very wide class of materials, ranging from multiband, bilayer, and nanoscale superconductors to topological superconductors.
+The project also establishes the connection between topology and odd-frequency pairing, which needs to be addressed in order to understand topological superconductors.
+Moreover, the project establishes several possible measurements for detecting odd-frequency superconductivity.

-The project has already made significant progress in discovering and exploring new mechanisms and materials for odd-frequency superconductivity.
-This has resulted so far in 21 peer-reviewed publications, including two review article that have summarized the current status on odd-frequency superconductivity in multiband superconductors and in one-dimensional hybrid structures, respectively, both areas at the core of the ERC project.
-The original research works have centered around fundamental understanding on where and how odd-frequency pairing appears, such as in hybrid systems or from impurity scattering, as well as explored entirely new materials and systems where we have discovered substantial odd-frequency pairing.
-Below are a few examples of our main results.
+The project has made significant progress in discovering and exploring new mechanisms and materials for odd-frequency superconductivity.
+This has resulted so far in 23 peer-reviewed publications, including two review articles that have summarized the current status on odd-frequency superconductivity in multiband superconductors and in one-dimensional hybrid structures, respectively, both areas at the core of the ERC project.
+The original research works have centered around fundamental understanding on where and how odd-frequency pairing appears, explored entirely new materials and systems where we have discovered substantial odd-frequency pairing and established possible measurement tools for its detection.
+Overall, the project as generated successful results within all Tasks A-E listed in the original proposal.
+Below are a few examples of some of our more noteworthy results.

-We have found pure odd-frequency pairing in Josephson junctions of topological Weyl nodal loop semimetals, which generates huge Josephson effects, even orders of magnitude larger than in more traditional odd-frequency superconducting systems.
+We have found pure odd-frequency pairing in Josephson junctions of topological Weyl nodal loop semimetals, which generates a huge Josephson effect, even orders of magnitude larger than in more traditional odd-frequency superconducting systems.
 These junctions we have quantified as optimal odd-frequency junctions.

 We have found dominating odd-frequency pairing in the known superconductor Cu-doped Bi2Se3, a result that challenges the current understanding of this material.
 We have also discovered an unexpected diamagnetic Meissner effect from the odd-frequency pairing in this material, which means the odd-frequency pairing is remains stable in the presence of a magnetic field.
-This result we have also extended to general two-band superconductors and demonstrated that for topological (normal-state) band structure odd-frequency pairing gives generically rise to a diamagnetic Meissner signal.
+We have extended this result to general two-band superconductors and demonstrated that for topological (normal-state) band structure odd-frequency pairing gives generically rise to a diamagnetic Meissner signal.

 We have extended the classification of odd-frequency superconductivity to spin-3/2 systems, where orbital and spin degrees of freedom are strongly linked.
 We applied these results to known half-Heusler superconductors, establishing the likely presence of odd-frequency pairing.